Lohithdb/Gcloud.py/google-cloud-python-examples-master/README.md

 * [gcloudstoragecopy](/gcloudstoragecopy) - Google Cloud Storage Copy: Example of how to handle Cloud Storage buckets and copy an object from a Google Storage bucket to another Google Storage bucket in a Google Cloud Project.
 It uses the Google Cloud Client Library.
 * [gcloudstoragemove](/gcloudstoragemove) - Google Cloud Storage Move: Example of how to handle Cloud Storage buckets and move an object from a Google Storage bucket to another Google Storage bucket in a Google Cloud Project.
 It uses the Google Cloud Client Library.

-## License

-This code is released under the MIT License.
-See LICENSE file.